learnershubham/learnershubham/README.md

 - 👋 Hi, I’m @learnershubham
 - 👀 I’m interested in ...
-R-programming
+Projects on Python
 - 🌱 I’m currently learning ...
-R-programming for Data Analytics
+More on Data
 - 💞️ I’m looking to collaborate on ...
 Data Analytics projects
 - 📫 How to reach me ... shubhamtwr2@gmail.com